 The originality report is not valid and not intellectual enough.
 It shows that I have 5% plagiarism.
 However, the two parts it highlight are a quotation, which is put in quotation marks, and a portion of my works cited.
 The reason of the highlighting is the exact phrases has appeared in other’s paper; however, since it is a quotation and a standard MLA format works cited, the phenomenon is impossible to avoid.
 Nevertheless, I learned that the same source could be used by different individuals for different purposes; thus, not twisting the ideas of the sources were ethical.
 Since I did my best to revise the citations before I turned in the homework, I can not identify any other plagiarisms.

-However, the process doesn’t stop as the sketch of the writing or the portrait is done on the paper, I start thinking about insights and ideas.
-I begin asking my self “ what do I want to convey?” “what do I want to reflect?” “how am I going to finish it?”
+However, the process doesn’t stop as the general sketch of the writing or the portrait is done on the paper, I start thinking about additional insights and ideas.
+I begin asking my self “what else do I want to convey?” “what else do I want to reflect?” “how am I going to finish it?”
 In drawing the portrait, it is the time to adding depth into eyes, blush onto checks, and shadows reflecting curves.
-In writing the paper, it is the time to arguing for thesis, challenging audience, and sharing ideas.
+In writing the paper, it is the time to challenging audience and sharing additional ideas.

 Self-portrait of Yige Liu (Painted by Yige Liu, 2015)